lukaszmadrzynski/Website-Update/content/pages/ecotours/shangri-la.md

       - type: FeaturedItem
         title: ''
         subtitle: ''
-        text: >+
+        text: >
-          Gain a comprehensive introduction to the **endangered and captivating Yunnan snub-nosed
+          Experience the vibrant and diverse cultures of the **Tibetan and

-          monkey** at a dedicated exhibition.
-Learn about their unique physical
+          Lisu ethnic minorities**.
+Explore their unique customs, admire their

-          characteristics, their fascinating social behaviors, and the critical
+          distinctive traditional architecture, feel their warm hospitality, and savor the authentic and flavorful

-          importance of conservation initiatives to safeguard this iconic primate.
+          dishes of their local cuisine.
         image:
           type: ImageBlock
-          url: /images/LJ-icon6.jpg
+          url: /images/LJ-icon8.jpg
           altText: Placeholder text
           elementId: ''
           styles: